dsolera/silverbullet-plug-docmanager/README.md

 The document list includes:

-* Document name, clickable to open the document in a new tab
+* Document name, clickable to open the document
 * Document size
 * List of pages that include a link or reference to the document, clickable to open the page(s) at the position the document is referenced
 * If the document is not used in any page, a Delete button to delete the document (after confirmation).